You may be exempt from the Child Care Subsidy activity levels. If you are, you can access 100 hours of subsidised care per child per fortnight.

 - have disability or impairment that impacts your ability to work

-- provide constant care for a child or adult with disability or medical condition
+- provide constant care for a child or adult with a disability or medical condition

 - are in prison or psychiatric confinement.

 If you have a partner, we’ll look at both of your activity levels.
 We’ll use the lower of your or your partner’s activity level to work out your hours of subsidised care.
 This applies even if 1 of you has an exemption.

 You’ll be exempt if you or your partner are the principal carer of a grandchild or great grandchild.
 The exemption will only apply to that child.
 This means you can get 100 hours of subsidised care per fortnight for your grandchild or great-grandchild.